 These vary at different times of the year.
 During the autumn and winter months school sports include football, rugby, netball and cross-country running.
 Practices and fixtures take place at lunch time, weekends or immediately after school.
 During the summer, rounders and athletics are the predominant sports.
-Short tennis and basketball are very popular year-round activities and qualified instructors lead these sessions.
+Short tennis, dance and cheerleading are very popular year-round activities

-The school has an excellent hall and a good-sized playing field to enable these activities to take place.
+The school has a large hall and a good-sized playing field to enable these activities to take place.

 We are proud of our successes in music and provide excellent provision for musical activities.
 Recorder groups are arranged as extra-curricular activities during the lunch breaks.

 Beyond sport, we vary the extra-curricular clubs we offer over time but these typically include Punjabi, Drama and Music.
 These classes are arranged according to age and the activities are sometimes led by outside agencies.
 Some of these classes therefore involve a cost to those participating.